Particle scattering in a sonic analogue of special relativity

 With all of this in mind, we present in Fig.~\ref{Fig:Compton Scattering not-boosted and boosted} a schematic of the scattering experiments that we will consider throughout the remainder of this paper.
-We note that our scattering experiments are initialized such that the trajectories of our particles are parallel with respect to the incoming phonons; we \textit{define} these trajectories to point in the positive $z$-direction.
+We note that our scattering experiments are initialized such that the trajectories of our particles are parallel with respect to the incoming phonons; we \textit{define} these trajectories to point in the positive $z$ direction.
 Denoting velocities $\vec{v}=(v_x,v_y,v_z)$, we can write the initial velocity of our particle $\vec{v_\init}=(0,0,v_\init)$, where $v_\init\geq{0}$ by fiat of our assumptions; consequently, we have $\absvec{v_\init}=v_\init$.
 Denoting sonic fractional velocities to be $\vec{\beta}\coloneqq\vec{v}/c_\sonic$, we can write $\beta_\init\coloneqq\absvec{\beta_\init}=v_\init/c_\sonic$.
 Restricting ourselves to cases in which the particle's initial and final speeds are slower than $c_\sonic$, we always have that $\left\vert{\vec{\beta}}\right\vert<1$; taken in combination with $v_\init\geq{0}$, we have then that $0\leq{\beta_\init}<1$.
 The final velocity of the particle $\vec{\beta_\final}$ is allowed to have components in any direction, provided that $\left\vert{\vec{\beta_\final}}\right\vert<1$.
 As it turns out, though, we will ultimately be able to remove any reference to the final state of the particle (and thus to $\vec{\beta_\final}$) from the kinematic expressions that we obtain.

 We previously provided equations for the relativistic Doppler shift of sound waves [Eq.~\eqref{Eq:Doppler_shift}], and for the relativistic aberration formula [Eq.~\eqref{Eq:Aberration}].
-As we have emphasized, in our particular scattering experiments we wish to consider the operational measurements made in the co-moving in-universe-observer frame.
-In the laboratory frame, we therefore have that $\beta=\beta_\init$---that is, the boost parameter of the co-moving in-universe-observer frame is numerically equal to the initial velocity of the particle, and thus the values of quantities in the laboratory frame (unprimed symbols) are related to the values of quantities in the co-moving in-universe-observer frame (primed symbols) in the following specific ways:
+As we have emphasized, in our particular scattering experiments we wish to consider the operational measurements made in the comoving in-universe observer frame.
+In the laboratory frame, we therefore have that $\beta=\beta_\init$---that is, the boost parameter of the comoving in-universe observer frame is numerically equal to the initial velocity of the particle, and thus the values of quantities in the laboratory frame (unprimed symbols) are related to the values of quantities in the comoving in-universe observer frame (primed symbols) in the following specific ways: